OHBA-analysis/Gohil2024_NetworkAnalysisOfTaskData/README.md

 ## Prerequisites

 To run these scripts you need to install [osl-ephys](https://github.com/OHBA-analysis/osl-ephys) and [osl-dynamics](https://github.com/OHBA-analysis/osl-dynamics).
-See the instructions [here](https://osl-ephys.readthedocs.io/en/latest/install.html) to install these packages.

 ## Getting help